Showing 1–24 of 30 results

 For a spectacular effect, try balancing a mix of large-scale and small-scale designs, assertive and neutral hues.
 Classic shapes in beautiful colors can make a design statement.
 It can be exciting to combine current abstract patterns with more classic designs.
 Everyone has a unique set of colors and patterns that they draw toward.
 Even if you don't know the final placement while buying, if you stick to the philosophy of buying whatever catches your eye and just what you love—not necessarily what you need at the time—practically, it's a guarantee that things will fall into place naturally given a little time.

-Vintage rugs are precious.
+Vintage style rugs are precious.
 There are so many good reasons to go for an authentic vintage rug.
 Understanding the goodness that a vintage rug has to offer, Mat the Basics is here with the most extensive range of rugs, with each rug telling a story on its own.
 Our rugs are authentically sourced, and we nourish them to last for decades.
 Contact us today for the most exquisite Vintage rug collection.